CU-BioKEM/user-guide/docs/source/processing/using_software/alphafold.rst

     DIA-provided CUDA forward compatibility packages.

-Running Alphafold without building Conda first (either for a monomer or multimer) will result in the following error after about 40 minutes:
+Running Alphafold without building conda first (either for a monomer or multimer) will result in the following error after about 40 minutes:

   .. code-block:: bash